 After finding many properties which fit your requirements, they will view all of them.
-Each property will be marked based on how closely it fits your brief.
+Each property will be ranked based on how closely it fits your brief and preferred architectural style.

 Once your property buying agent has viewed all the properties, they will then cut out unsuitable ones and reduce the list down to 3 or 4 to show you.

 They’ll then view the short-list with you and manage the estate agent while you take your time to look at each property.

 If you decide to buy one of these properties, your agent will negotiate with the estate agent and try to secure the property on the best terms and at a fair price.

 One of the UK’s top property buying agents, Henry Pryor estimates that he saves the average client 11% of the asking price.
 This more than pays his fee.

 After the deal is done, the support doesn’t stop.
 A buyer agent will stay on top of estate agents, bankers, and solicitors and ensure that you make it to completion and exchange.

 It’s worth remembering that nearly 40% of property transactions fail to complete and therefore any help you can get to get the deal on track is worth paying for.